Pawlett: History

 A village school, supported by Anthony Ashley-Cooper, 1st Earl of Shaftesbury, was established in the late 18th century.
 Shaftesbury held the subsidiary title of 2nd Baron of Pawlett.
 In 1861, a National School was established near the church.
 A school board for the parish was elected in 1887 and built a school on the National School site in 1888.
 In 1903 there were 58 children on the register and despite some fluctuations during the intervening years there were 53 children aged 5 to 11 on the books in 1975 and 75 in 1981.
 A new County School opened west of the village in 1977 to replace the old building.

 During the Second World War defences were constructed around Pawlett as a part of British anti-invasion preparations of World War II; nearby Pawlett Hill was a defended locality on the Taunton Stop Line, where the defences mainly comprise a number of pillboxes.
 There was also a RAF station used for carrying out experiments relating to barrage balloons.
 The hangar measures 100 ft x 70 ft x 80 ft high and was erected in 1940–41 The hangar was needed so that the balloon being tested need not be deflated each night.
 The balloon was filled with a mixture of air and hydrogen made at the Weston-super-Mare gasworks.
 The experimental work continued until 1944.
 A Bristol Blenheim bomber crashed in the village during the war and the remains were excavated in 2007.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of Sedgemoor, which was formed on Monday 1 April 1974 under the Local Government Act 1972, having previously been part of Bridgwater Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.